bodrick/awesome/README.md

 *   [icsharpcode/CodeConverter](https://github.com/icsharpcode/CodeConverter) - Convert code from C# to VB.NET and vice versa using Roslyn
 *   [johnstaveley/SecurityEssentials](https://github.com/johnstaveley/SecurityEssentials) - Raise your baseline in security by using this as your template instead of default Mvc project.
 Keep your app secure by continuously applying Security rules
 *   [jamesmh/coravel](https://github.com/jamesmh/coravel) - Near-zero config .NET library that makes advanced application features like Task Scheduling, Caching, Queuing, Event Broadcasting, and more a breeze!
+*   [EvotecIT/PSEventViewer](https://github.com/EvotecIT/PSEventViewer) - PSEventViewer (Get-Events) is really useful PowerShell wrapper around Get-WinEvent.
+One of the features you may be interested in is a simple way of getting “hidden” events data
 *   [OctopusDeploy/PowerShell-IIS-Examples](https://github.com/OctopusDeploy/PowerShell-IIS-Examples) - Examples showing how to do everything with IIS and PowerShell
 *   [ua-parser/uap-csharp](https://github.com/ua-parser/uap-csharp) - C# implementation of ua-parser
 *   [statianzo/Fleck](https://github.com/statianzo/Fleck) - C# Websocket Implementation